-While the consequences of maternal working schedules have been the subject of considerable attention, little previous work has analyzed changes to the distribution of these schedules.
-Are mothers increasingly working nonstandard and unstable schedules and thereby exposing themselves and their children to the attendant aftereffects?
-This question has proven difficult to answer for the general population of workers, much less mothers.
-The general decline of American working conditions-in terms of wages, benefits, oversight, and schedules (Kalleberg, 2011)-provides reason to suspect that more individuals are working nonstandard or unstable schedules, but evidence to support the claim is surprisingly thin.
-Prior analyses of changes over time to working schedules are both limited in scope and mixed in findings (Hamermesh, 2002; Presser, 2003).
+© The Author(s) 2019.
+Published by Oxford University Press on behalf of the Society for the Study of Social Problems.
+All rights reserved.
+For permissions, please e-mail: journals.permissions@oup.com. population of workers, much less mothers.
+The general decline of American working conditions-in terms of wages, benefits, oversight, and schedules (Kalleberg 2011)-provides reason to suspect that more individuals are working nonstandard or unstable schedules, but evidence to support the claim is surprisingly thin.
+Prior analyses of changes over time to working schedules are both limited in scope and mixed in findings (Hamermesh 2002; Presser 2003).
 None provides a compelling answer to the specific question of whether more mothers are working such schedules.

 In this article, I use the National Child Care Survey (NCCS) and the National Survey of Early Care and Education (NSECE) to describe the work schedules of American mothers in two periods: 1990 and 2012.
-I bring to bear large-scale, nationally-representative data that provides unusually fine-grained detail about working hours.
-I analyze the prevalence of nonstandard and variable schedules among all mothers rather than restricting to the percentage of working mothers with such schedules.
+I bring to bear large-scale, nationally-representative data that provide unusually finegrained detail about working hours.
+I analyze the prevalence of nonstandard and variable schedules among all mothers, rather than restricting the analysis to the percentage of working mothers with such schedules.
 This approach accounts for selection into employment and for the possibility that nonstandard and/or unstable work schedules might encourage or discourage mothers from seeking employment.

 Using a combination of sequence analysis and clustering methods, I provide a new, inductive typology of working schedules.
-This offers an alternative to traditional shift definitions that are increasingly divorced from individuals' actual working patterns (Henly & Lambert, 2005; Lein, Benjamin, McManus, & Roy, 2005).
+This offers an alternative to traditional shift definitions that are increasingly divorced from individuals' actual working patterns (Henly and Lambert 2005; Lein, Benjamin, McManus, and Roy 2005).
 I demonstrate the extent to which (1) the distribution of maternal working schedules has changed and (2) working schedules have grown more variable.
 Among single mothers, nearly twice as many were working evening shifts in 2012 as in 1990.
-The percentage of mothers with variable schedules increased by two-thirds between these two periods.
-One-third more mothers were working on weekends.
+The percentage of mothers with variable schedules increased by two thirds between these two periods.
+One third more mothers were working on weekends.

 What accounts for these observed changes?
-To better-understand why the distribution of work schedules shifted, I used regression methods to analyze changes in the odds of three key outcomes: evening work among single mothers and variable and weekend work among all mothers.
-The literature on nonstandard work highlights the significance of occupation, education, race, and income as correlates of scheduling (Enchautegui, 2013; Presser & Ward, 2011).
+To better understand why the distribution of work schedules shifted, I used regression methods to analyze changes in the odds of three key outcomes: evening work among single mothers and variable and weekend work among all mothers.
+The literature on nonstandard work highlights the significance of occupation, education, race, and income as correlates of scheduling (Enchautegui 2013; Presser and Ward 2011).
 I assess how the predictive power of these variables has changed over time, as well as changes to the effects of household structure.
 Results indicate the stable significance of service sector occupations as a predictor of nonstandard and variable maternal schedules.
-By contrast, I find an increasing protective effect of education and a decreasing penalty to single motherhood.
+In contrast, I find an increasing protective effect of education and a decreasing penalty to single motherhood.
 I use results from these models to conduct a simple standardization exercise that addresses the counterfactual: if mothers from 1990 were exposed to the working conditions of 2012, what would their schedules have looked like?
 Here we see the significance of net changes to the associations between economic and demographic variables and the scheduling outcomes under analysis.
 The picture that emerges is one in which the odds of variable and weekend work-as well as evening work for single mothers-appear to be increasing over time, especially for those with less education.